-After approximately two to three weeks of heavy scabs adhering to your tattoo, you can start taking some assertive action to assist the removal of the more stubborn scabs!
+If three weeks pass and you still have heavy scabs stuck to your tattoo, you can start taking some assertive action to assist the removal of the more stubborn scabs.

 Practical Tips for Removing Large Scabs

 Some of the methods described below come with some risk and may be controversial in the tattoo community.
+Remember that there is a risk of losing ink every time you lose scab, so removing scabs should only be considered long after the initial healing period is over and only if they are causing you distress.
 Have personal discretion when following the below options.

-- When a scab is very thick, lay a clean, wet face cloth over your scabs for no more than two to three minutes while showering.
-The scab will soak up a bit more water, and as it dries, the edges of the scab will start to lift.
+- When a scab is very thick, lay a clean wet cloth over your scabs for no more than two to three minutes while showering.
+The scab will soak up a bit of water, and as it dries, the edges of the scab will start to lift.

 - When dealing with scabs that just won't crumble and fall off themselves, you can try this as a last resort.
 After you lay your face washer over the scab and the scab is reasonably waterlogged, you want to very gently, with a cupped palm full of antibacterial wash or soap, roll your hand over the scab whilst the warm water is still running.
 This will help the edges start to lift away, but it must be done gradually and very gently.

 Important note: This last process, in particular, is quite risky.
 Only do it in small, repetitive lots and no more than twice a day.
 This option is a last resort and is done at your own discretion as there's a high risk of damage to your tattoo.
 Unfortunately, that damage may have already been done by the heavy scabbing process.

 Always pat dry with a clean, hygienic towel.
 Do not rub or agitate the scab with a towel or a face washer at any point.